chatopera/chatopera.fmc/extras/bot.md

 # Bot Customization Guide

-Customize your bot with chat abilities.
+Customize your bot with [Chatopera Cloud Service](https://bot.chatopera.com) to enable more chat abilities.

-## Quick start
+## Quick Start

-## Learn more about Chatopera
+With Quick Start, you can get a bot with following abilities:

+### A Welcome Message

+A Welcome Message would catch people most attentions, so it is the best opporunity to tell visitor what is bot's offerings.

+### A Help Message for navigation

+Whenever visitor inputs `帮助`, `h`, or `/`, a Help Message is sent to visitor.
+This shortcut is very important, as visitor may lost in chats, or need hits to get your services.

+### Answer Questions

+## Become a expert to build Chatbot

+## Deep Dive

 [Go back](https://github.com/chatopera/chatopera.fmc).